 There are many ways to fish a jig and the versatility of a jig is what makes them so effective all year long.
 However, for shallow fish that are bumping off the boat, a slow swim is often simply deadly.
 With this jig swim technique, you don’t have to make steady bottom contact.
 You don’t have to snap the jig or pop the jig between making bottom contact.
 The technique is more so just picking the right weight jig so that it glides along the bottom but doesn’t touch the bottom.
 Just a slow reel or slow drag behind the boat.
 This presentation is especially deadly around emerging vegetation.
 If you are fishing through eight feet of water, for example, and there are scattered weeds coming two to three feet off the bottom, simply cast and reel a jig that swims about four feet down.
 Fine-tuning this presentation often means finding the lightest jig you can swim at a moderately slow speed while finding fish sometimes means using a heavier jig and simply reeling faster to eliminate water and contact fish.

 3. Don’t Be Afraid to Try Plastics

-Obviously, you can tip a jig with a minnow or half crawler.
+Obviously, you can tip a jig with a minnow or a half crawler.
 You can also use soft plastics like a paddle tail or fluke.
 Hair and marabou jigs are also extremely effective, especially early in the season.
-Not to say that you can’t mix in some snaps and pops with the jig to clean off vegetation or trigger a strike but so often on so many days, a simple slow reel or drag is deadly.
+Not to say that you can’t mix in some snaps and pops with the jig to clean off vegetation or trigger a strike, but so often on so many days, a simple slow reel or drag is deadly.

 4. Keep the Jig Off of the Bottom